Tafsir: Using traditional sources

-Other source of the interpretation includes the accounts of Ṣaḥābah, companions of Muhammad, or tabi‘un, the generation after sahabah, and Tabi‘ al-Tabi‘in, the generation after tabi'un.
-Their authority is based on an account in hadith Sahih Bukhari, which accordingly, Muhammad said: The best people are those living in my generation, then those coming after them (Tābi‘un), and then those coming after (the third generation).
+Other source of the interpretation includes the accounts of the companions of Muhammad, or tabi'un, the generation after the sahabah, and Tabi' al-Tabi'in, the generation after the tabi'un.
+Their authority is based on an account in hadith Sahih Bukhari, according to which Muhammad said: The best people are those living in my generation, then those coming after them (tabi'un), and then those coming after (the third generation).

 David and Goliath (1888) by Osmar Schindler, commentators transferred stories from Jewish history, mixed with legends, to Islamic culture, such as the details of the story of Jalut, briefly touched upon in verses 247-252 of Al-Baqara.

-If nothing is found in the Quran or the Hadīth, the commentator has recourse to what the Ṣaḥābah reported about various verses.
+If nothing is found in the Quran or the hadith, the commentator has recourse to what the sahabah reported about various verses.
 These are generally considered above personal opinion, because these people grew up with everyday interaction with Muhammad, and had often asked about the meanings of verses or circumstances of their revelation; and they were very knowledgeable in both Arabic literature and Islamic thought.
 Another non-scripture based source of the interpretation is classical Arabic literature.
 Classical Arabic poetry and the text of the Quran are two resources which can be used as foundational reference in ascertaining the meaning and signification of the remaining literal and figurative diction of the Quran and its style of expression.
 Using Arabic poetry for defining words is a long used practice, and very few scholars have not used this source.
 Less authoritative source of the interpretation is Isra'iliyat, which is the body of narratives originating from Judeo-Christian traditions, rather than from other well-accepted sources.
 The Isra'iliyat are mostly non-biblical explanatory stories and traditions (Hebrew: midrashim) giving extra information or interpretation about events or individuals recorded in the Hebrew scriptures.
-Scholars starting with the Sahabah have studied narrative accounts of other Abrahamic religions to further explain and clarify verses, especially parables, in the Quran.
+Scholars starting with the sahabah have studied narrative accounts of other Abrahamic religions to further explain and clarify verses, especially parables, in the Quran.
 While some may be accurate, these narratives are not subject to hadith authenticity criteria, and are generally not favored for use.